Understand your risks in an emergency or disaster

 To find out if you live, work or travel in flood prone areas, refer to the:

 Maps haven't been produced for all areas in the state.
 This doesn't mean that there isn't a flood risk, just that a flood study hasn't been done for that location.

 Be aware of the current national threat level for the likelihood of an act of terrorism occurring in Australia.

 When the threat level changes, the Australian government provides advice on what the threat level means, where the threat is coming from, potential targets and how a terrorist act may be carried out.

 The Australian government regularly reviews the security environment and the threat level.

-For information about local threats—as they occur—visit the South Australia Police (SAPOL) news website.
+For information about local threats as they occur visit South Australia Police (SAPOL) news.
 You can join up to receive email news alerts which will include information about terrorist threats.